 Data Access Policy

 Data and documentation from Wave 1 are available here.
 Public access to Waves 2 and 3 is planned soon.
-Wave 2 data is available upon request.
+Wave 2 data are available upon request.
 Interested researchers will be asked to provide information about themselves and the use to which they will put the data.